Pierre-Loup/iOS-GPX-Framework/README.md

 Installation
 ---------------------------------

-iOS-KML-Framework is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+iOS-GPX-Framework is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

 ```ruby